Circulating tumor cell: Maintrac

 Maintrac has been used experimentally to monitor cancer recurrence.
 Studies using Maintrac have shown that EpCAM positive cells can be found in the blood in patient without cancer.
 Inflammatory conditions like Crohn's disease also show increased levels of EpCAM-positive cells.
 Patients with severe skin burns can also carry EpCAM positive cells in the blood.
 Therefore, the use of EpCAM-positive cells as a tool for early diagnosis is not optimal.

 Physical methods

 Physical methods are often filter-based, enabling the capture of CTCs by size rather than by specific epitopes.
-ScreenCell is a filtration based device that allows sensitive and specific isolation of CTCs from human whole blood in a few minutes.
-Peripheral blood is drawn and processed within 4 hours with a ScreenCell isolation device to capture CTCs.
-The captured cells are ready for cell culture or for direct characterization using ViewRNA in situ hybridization assay.
-The Parsortix method separates CTCs based on their size and deformability.